vladk17/ml_perf_optimizations/README.md

 #### 2.1.1 Model Compressions
 TBD
 <a id='section2.1.2'></a>
-#### 2.1.2 CNN Micro Architecture
+#### 2.1.2 CNN Micro-Architecture
 TBD<br>
-"We use the term CNN microarchitecture to refer to the particular organization and dimensions of the individual modules"
+"We use the term CNN Micro-Architecture to refer to the particular organization and dimensions of the individual modules"

 <a id='section2.1.3'></a>
-#### 2.1.3 CNN Macro Architecture
+#### 2.1.3 CNN Macro-Architecture
 TBD<br>
-"While  the  CNN  microarchitecture  refers  to  individual  layers  and  modules,  we  define  the CNN macroarchitecture as the system-level organization of multiple modules into an end-to-end CNN architecture."<br>
+"While  the  CNN  Micro-Architecture  refers  to  individual  layers  and  modules,  we  define  the CNN Macro-Architecture as the system-level organization of multiple modules into an end-to-end CNN architecture."<br>
 Study impact of depth on occuracy

 <a id='section2.1.4'></a>